DarthFeder/DiscoveryCraft/README.md

 - An "internal science battle".
 There are two approaches to science - the calm, gentlemanly science, and the crazy, mad science!
 Which side will you choose?

-- To go along witht he gentleman vs. mad scientist approach, a tracking system to see what side your science is leaning towards.
+- To go along with the gentleman vs. mad scientist approach, a tracking system to see what side your science is leaning towards.

 - Two different armour sets: a gentleman one with a tophat, monacle, and a cloak; and a mad scientist one with a labcoat and goggles.